Facebook seeks India revenue boost with 'missed call' ads

-SAN FRANCISCO (Reuters) - Facebook Inc wants its users in India to hang up on advertisers.
+SAN FRANCISCO, July 2 (Reuters) - Facebook Inc wants its users in India to hang up on advertisers.

 The Internet social networking company is testing a new type of ad in the country that allows mobile phone users to click a button that calls a brand advertiser, immediately hangs up and then receives a return call.